Boerderij/Varken/README.md

 <center><img width="800" src="https://i.imgur.com/av8e0HP.png"></center>

-## Quick Setup
+## Quick Setup (Varken Alpha)
+1. Clone the repository `git clone https://github.com/DirtyCajunRice/grafana-scripts.git /opt/Varken`
+1. Switch to the testing branch `cd /opt/Varken && git checkout refactor-project`
-1. Install requirements `pip3 install -r requirements.txt`
+1. Install requirements `/usr/bin/python -m pip install -r requirements.txt`
-1. Make a copy of `varken.example.ini` to `varken.ini` in the `data` folder
+2. Make a copy of `varken.example.ini` to `varken.ini` in the `data` folder `cp data/varken.example.ini data/varken.ini`
-2. Make the appropriate changes to `varken.ini`
+3. Make the appropriate changes to `varken.ini`
-1. Create your plex database in influx
-    ```sh
-    user@server: ~$ influx
-    > CREATE DATABASE plex
-    > quit
-    ```
+   `nano data/varken.ini`
+4. Copy the systemd file `cp varken.service /etc/systemd/system/`
-1. After completing the [getting started](http://docs.grafana.org/guides/getting_started/) portion of grafana, create your datasource for influxdb.
+5. After completing the [getting started](http://docs.grafana.org/guides/getting_started/) portion of grafana, create your datasource for influxdb.
 At a minimum, you will need the plex database.
-1. Install `grafana-cli plugins install grafana-worldmap-panel`
+6. Install `grafana-cli plugins install grafana-worldmap-panel`
-1. Click the + on your menu and click import.
+7. Click the + on your menu and click import.
 Using the .json provided in this repo, paste it in and customize as you like.